-These login attempts are automated, and a hacker is able to generate many thousands of attempts in a very short space of time, typically from a range of different ip addresses and locations.
-Even if they don’t succeed in breaking in to your site, their attempts to log in greatly add to the server load, slowing down websites.
+These login attempts are automated, and a hacker is able to generate many thousands of attempts in a very short space of time, typically from a range of different IP addresses and locations.
+Even if they don’t succeed in breaking into your site, their attempts to log in greatly add to the server load, slowing down websites.

 We experienced such a problem on our own server recently, and it’s likely that this issue (or a variation) will occur more frequently in the future.
 This isn’t something specifically targeted at us – most website hosts are experiencing the same.

 It’s possible that these hackers don’t even want to hack your site.
-Their ideas may be much more ambitious – for example, to use the power of you website to launch an attack on an even bigger target!
+Their ideas may be much more ambitious – for example, to use the power of your website to launch an attack on an even bigger target!